Estimation of Inverse Weibull Distribution Under Type-I Hybrid Censoring: Simulation Results

-Some of the points are quite clear from Tables 1 and 2.
-In Tables 1 and 2, it is observed that the approximate Bayes estimators of unknown parameters based on Lindley's approximation match quite well with the Bayes estimators using MCMC method.
 In most of the cases, the Bayes estimates obtained by using Lindley's approximation of $ \lambda $ based on prior 1 perform better than the MLEs of $\lambda $, but while for $ \alpha $ it is the other way.
 But in case of prior 2, the Bayes estimates using Lindley's approximation of ($\alpha, \lambda $) perform marginally better than the MLEs for all cases considered.
 It is also observed that in most of cases the performance in terms of average bias and the MSE of Bayes estimates obtained by using MCMC procedure under Prior 1 are close to that of the corresponding behaviour of the MLEs or the Bayes estimates obtained by Lindley's approximations.
 But while using informative prior (Prior 2), the performance of the Bayes estimates by using MCMC are much better than the other estimates.
 Therefore, if the prior information are available, then we should use the Bayes estimates, otherwise MLEs may be used to avoid the computational cost.\

 For all the methods, and for both the estimators, it is observed that for fixed $ n $ as $ R $ or $ T $ increases in most of cases the average biases, and the MSE decrease, it verifies the consistency properties of the estimates.\